Great Hymn to the Aten: Background

 The hymn-poem provides a glimpse of the religious artistry of the Amarna period expressed in multiple forms encompassing literature, new temples, and in the building of a whole new city at the site of present-day Amarna as the capital of Egypt.
 Egyptologist Toby Wilkinson said that "It has been called 'one of the most significant and splendid pieces of poetry to survive from the pre-Homeric world.
 Egyptologist John Darnell asserts that the hymn was sung.

 Various courtiers' rock tombs at Amarna (ancient Akhet-Aten, the city Akhenaten founded) have similar prayers or hymns to the deity Aten or to the Aten and Akhenaten jointly.
 One of these, found in almost identical form in five tombs, is known as The Short Hymn to the Aten.
 The long version discussed in this article was found in the tomb of the courtier (and later Pharaoh) Ay.

 The 18th Dynasty Pharaoh Akhenaten forbade the worship of other gods, a radical departure from the centuries of Egyptian religious practice.
 Akhenaton's religious reforms (later regarded heretical and reversed under his successor Pharaoh Tutankhamun) have been described by some scholars as monotheistic, though others consider them to be henotheistic.

 Excerpts of the hymn-poem to Aten

 These particular excerpts are not attributed to Aten himself; this long version was found in the tomb of the courtier Ay.
+The first of the text is damaged and thus unreadable.

 From the middle of the text:

 How manifold it is, what thou hast made!

 They are hidden from the face (of man).

 O sole god, like whom there is no other!